junipera/kitty-jungle/README.md

 [Kitty Jungle](https://juniperalcorn.github.io/kitty-jungle/)

 ### Gameplay
 In the Kitty Jungle, the player encounters new feral cats, and befriends them with careful pets.
-On every screen, there are two buttons: “pet” and an arrow to go to the next level.
-At any time, the player can click “pet” to pet the cat, or the arrow in order to meet the next cat.
+At any time, the player can click on the cat to pet the cat, or click on the arrow button in the lower-right corner in order to meet the next cat.

 The object of the game is to gain cat friends!
 You make a new cat friend by petting each cat.
 When the cat has received enough loving pets, the game will alert you that you have a new cat friend, and you will receive a special badge in the upper-right corner of the screen.
 If you choose to move to the next level before the cat has received enough pets, you will not win the level or get a badge.